Your appointment: unfortunately, paperwork is part of the process.

 Click on the link above and print the paperwork.
 Please fill all forms out completely (all information is important) and bring them with you to your appointment.
 With this option, the information from the paperwork will have to be manually entered into the Electronic Record by staff which greatly slows down your appointment.

-As a physician at Colorado Springs Orthopaedic Group, I accept most insurance programs, including Medicare and Tricare.
+As a physician at Colorado Springs Orthopaedic Group, I accept most insurance programs, including Tricare.
 If you have any specific questions regarding your insurance coverage, please contact my office.

 APPOINTMENT CHECK LIST